Angel Faith

-Angel Marie Faith (born January 8, 1988), known by the mononym Angel, is an American singer, dancer, and psychologist.
+Angel Marie Faith, known by the mononym Angel, is an American singer, dancer, and psychologist.
 She is best known as a member of the girl group No Secrets, which formed in 2000.
 Faith sang half of the lead vocals in No Secrets.
 She left the group in 2003, pursuing a solo career, and released her debut studio album Believe in Angels Believe in Me (2004).

 Faith retired from music in 2007.
 As of 2020, she works as a clinical psychologist at a hospital in Los Angeles, California.

 Early years

 Faith began performing at a young age.
 At age 4, she took ballet, vocal coaching and various other performing arts classes.

 Music career

 2000–2003: No Secrets

 In 2000, Faith became a member of No Secrets, the fourth girl to join the group, singing lead vocals alongside Jessica Fried.
 She sang the lead vocals on half of the songs on the group's self-titled debut album.
 The other members were Erin Tanner, Carly Lewis and Jade Ryusaki.
 Their first single, "That's What Girls Do", was a hit and was also used in The Powerpuff Girls Movie, and later that year, was used in The Hot Chick.

 In 2002 after much success with the group, they toured alongside Aaron Carter on his "Oh Aaron tour" as a part of a Jive Records collaboration.
 No Secrets made an appearance at the fifteenth annual 2002 Kids' Choice Awards, and filmed three more music videos after this.

 In 2003, the group recorded a cover of Atomic Kitten's hit single "Whole Again" without Faith, who then left the group to pursue a solo career.
 In early 2004, the remaining four members of No Secrets recorded "Once Upon a Dream" for the DVD release of Disney's Sleeping Beauty and Disneymania 2.
 The group parted ways shortly thereafter in 2005.